sebastianbergmann/phpunit/SECURITY.md

 I do not operate a bug bounty program.
 There is no monetary reward for reporting a vulnerability.

-I do not participate in embargoed disclosure processes, and I do not optimize for metrics such as the OpenSSF Scorecard.
+I will acknowledge receipt of a vulnerability report within 7 days.

 A confirmed security issue is handled like any other bug.
 It is not prioritized ahead of other work.
 It is fixed when I have the time to fix it.

+I will fix and release before a public advisory is published, but I will not agree to fixed-date embargoes, multi-vendor coordination, or NDAs.
+I do not optimize for metrics such as the OpenSSF Scorecard.

 Once a vulnerability has been fixed and a release with the fix is available, I publish a public advisory on GitHub.
 I give credit in the advisory when I know the reporter's GitHub user name.